 “Life isn’t about waiting for the storm to pass.
 It’s about learning how to dance in the rain…” Vivian Greene

-This piece of electronic journaling is now (Spring 2014) entering its fifth year.
+This piece of electronic journaling is now (Spring 2015) entering its sixth year.
 I plan to continue writing aperiodic updates on my disease for two reasons:

 Disclaimer – This blog is meant to contain the experience of prostate cancer (PCa) patients and survivors.
 And, information placed here is intended simply to benefit others.
 I have no medical training and intend to describe only what I have come to understand from my own experience.